What to Say to a Grieving Widow or Widower

 - You’re doing so well…

 Also, being consistent in your support will reassure the widow or widower that you can be relied upon.
-Suggesting the next time, you will call or pay a visit gives them a ‘loose’ structure to build upon.
+Suggesting the next time you will call or pay a visit gives them a ‘loose’ structure to keep in mind.